 For sleeping bags, look for ones with 800-fill down and half-length zippers.
 Several companies make these bags with temperature ratings between thirty and forty degrees that weigh about a pound.
-Again, check the gear review page.
+Again, check out our packing list.
 You shouldn't have any problem finding a good summer bag that weighs less than a pound-and-a-half.
 You can also get very comfortable sleeping pads that weigh about a pound and pack small.
 For minimalists, there are pads in the eight-to-twelve-ounce range that also work well.
 Diehard ultralighters even use Mylar-coated bubble wrap as sleeping pads.
 Mike Curiak set the record time for the Great Divide Race using a car windshield shade as a sleeping pad.

 For clothes, focus on the essentials.
 Choose riding clothes you can wear in town without needing to change.
 Bring a rain jacket and pants (these needn't weigh more than ten-to-twelve ounces each, and can be used at night as camp-wear) and a set of long underwear.
 A down vest or jacket makes a perfect final, lightweight insulation piece and packs down small.
 Choose comfortable shoes that you can wear in camp or out to eat, and bring flip-flops if you need more footwear.
-Look on the gear review page for cooking- and water-system ideas.
+Look at the packing list for cooking- and water-system ideas.

 How you carry your stuff is critical to keeping your load light.
 Panniers and trailers can be quite portly and doing without them can save you a lot of weight.
-Jeff Boatman of Carousel Design Works is an ultralight cycling affecionado and makes innovative handlebar, seat, and frame bags that can be customized to fit virtually any bicycle.
-Revelate Designs also makes top-quality bags of similar design.
+Revelate Designs makes top-quality handlebar, seat, frame, and cockpit bags that fit almost any bicycle.

 If you're not ready to spend the money on custom bags, you can try putting your gear in a waterproof stuff or compression sack and lashing it to a rack.
 Old Man Mountain racks are tough and fit on virtually any bike.
 A handlebar bag, seat bag, or frame bag can hold other gear.
 If you do use panniers try using only a front pair.
 If you're traveling light, it's all you need.